 Address: Westernstadt Pullman City, Ruberting 30 · 94535 Eging am See

-Also, about 1.5 hours drive from Munich is Legoland!
+Also, about 1.5 hours drive from Munich is Legoland Deutschland (read my overview here) !
 Kids, and kids at heart, LOVE Legoland where everyone uses their imaginations!
 Become a brave knight, fly a plane as a pilot, or go on explorations, all within the theme park.
 There are roller coasters that are ideal for the younger crowd, an “underwater world,” and plenty of activities to keep kids busy all day long!
 Legoland is perfect for kids 2-12 years old.
+You can even get a free ticket for kids on their birthday.

 Address: LEGOLAND Allee 1, 89312 Günzburg, Germany